-Net cash provided by operating activities decreased for the six months ended July 31, 2020, as compared to the same period in the prior fiscal year, primarily due to increased net loss adjusted by non-cash expenses, decreased cash receipts associated with the timing of payments from customers, decreased liabilities associated with the timing of payments to suppliers and increased inventory purchases.
-The decreased cash flows from operating activities were partially offset by decreased cash payments for other operating asset purchases.
+Net cash provided by operating activities decreased for the nine months ended October 31, 2020, as compared to the same period in the prior fiscal year, primarily due to increased net loss adjusted by non-cash expenses and decreased cash receipts associated with the timing of payments from customers.
+The decreased cash flows from operating activities were partially offset by decreased cash payments for other operating asset purchases and increased liabilities associated with the timing of payments to suppliers and authorities.